Which mineral is commonly used in the phyllosilicate group?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

 The mineral commonly associated with the phyllosilicate group is biotite.
-Phyllosilicates, also known as sheet silicates, are characterized by their layered structure.
-This group includes minerals that have a two-dimensional sheet-like arrangement of silicate tetrahedra, which allows them to cleave easily along these planes.
-Biotite is a mica mineral that exemplifies this structure, consisting of sheets of silicate tetrahedra bonded to octahedral sheets of cations.
+Phyllosilicates are characterized by their layered structure, which allows them to form sheets.
+Biotite is a mica group mineral that exhibits this distinctive layering, making it a classic representative of phyllosilicates.

 Subscribe